 Still, with hundreds of thousands of independently owned, single-location restaurants across the country, we saw the potential.

 His asks were:

-So we dove immediately into contextual inquiries, visiting over a dozen restaurants to get a sense for their current systems, pain points and preferences.
+So from there we began contextual inquiries, visiting over a dozen restaurants to get a sense for their current systems, pain points and preferences.
 We also did multiple rounds of user interviews with restaurant owner/managers, staff and servers.

-We performed a competitive analysis and began sketching mindmaps and doing affinity maps with the needs and preferences we'd collected from our interviews.
+We performed a competitive analysis and began sketching out mind maps and affinity maps to process the needs and preferences we'd collected from our interviews.

-We also developed a primary persona, user journey and service blueprint to give us a design focus.
+From this developed a primary persona, as well as a user journey and service blueprint to us a find a design focus.

-We also realized that with so many POS systems out there trying to best each other with more and more features, they were actually setting themselves up for more failure-prone devices.
-That due to their complexities they might often slow or even fail during service - which were two of the biggest anxieties expressed in our user interviews.
+We also realized that with so many POS systems out there trying to one-up each other with 'featuritis', they're actually setting themselves up for failure and dysfunction.
+Due to their complexities, they were more prone to slow or even fail during service - which were two of the biggest anxieties expressed in our user interviews.

 So with this knowledge, we came up with a set of principles and focal points to guide our design, specifically: